 School dinners cost £2.35.
 All children in YR, Y1 and Y2 are entitled to a free hot school meal.
-For KS2, please pay for school dinners via parent mail (This will be set up when your child starts school).
+For KS2, please pay for school dinners in advance via Pupil Asset (This will be set up when your child starts school).
 This is also the method we use for trips etc. We aim to be a cashless school except for donations and exceptional circumstances.
-Please see the school administrator if you wish to apply for free school meals as this will also ensure your child is supported with subsidised school trips, uniform etc. If you prefer to provide a packed lunch please ensure that the meal does not contain sweets, nuts or chocolate as we are a healthy school.
-If possible drinks should be fresh juice, water or milk.
-Fresh fruit or vegetables are available free of charge each day at playtime for EYFS/Key Stage 1.Key stage 2 children are welcome to bring fruit from home for snack time but again, we ask that this is fruit only.
-Let us know if for any reason your child cannot eat certain foods.
-We are a nut free schools so any food containing nuts is strictly forbidden.
-We thank you for your consideration in this.
+Please see the school administrator if you wish to apply for free school meals as this will also ensure your child is supported with subsidised school trips, uniform, clubs, activities etc. If you prefer to provide a packed lunch please ensure that the meal does not contain sweets, nuts or chocolate as we are a healthy school.
+Drinks in lunchboxes should be fresh juice, water or milk.
+Free of charge each day at playtime for EYFS/Key Stage 1. bring fruit from home for snack time.
+Let us know if f certain foods.
+We are an 'allergen aware' schools so forbidden.
+We also have a 'Snack Shack' run by KS2 c across the school can purchase a range of snacks for school but we ask that this is water only, to aid conce We thank you for your consideration in this.